faresd/swagger-appsscript-codegen/README.md

-# Swagger Codegen for the appsscript library
+# Swagger Codegen for the Google Apps Script (GAS)

 ## What's Swagger?